evpo/EncryptPad/deps/botan/doc/api_ref/cipher_modes.rst

   .. cpp:function:: size_t minimum_final_size() const

     Returns the minimum size needed for :cpp:func:`finish`.
+This is used for example when processing an AEAD message, to ensure the tag is available.
+In that case, the encryption side will return 0 (since the tag is generated, rather than being provided) while the decryption mode will return the size of the tag.

   .. cpp:function:: void finish(secure_vector<uint8_t>& final_block, size_t offset = 0)

     Finalize the message processing with a final block of at least :cpp:func:`minimum_final_size` size.
     The first *offset* bytes of the passed final block will be ignored.

+.. _cipher_modes_example:

 Code Example
 ---------------------